September 9 2019–January 12, 2020

 The exhibitions and events include newly commissioned works by Kader Attia, Luca Frei, Wendelien van Oldenborgh, the Otolith Group, Alice Creischer, Doreen Mende, Adrian Rifkin and Zvi Efrat.
-Exhibition design by Kooperative für Darstellungspolitik, Berlin; Luca Frei (Corresponding With).
+Exhibition Design and Architecture: Kooperative für Darstellungspolitik, Berlin; Luca Frei (Corresponding With).

 June 14–October 20, 2019

 The exhibition brings together an outstanding selection of artworks - film and video, drawing and sculpture, installation and sound art - which invite museum visitors to rethink the human position in the world, its relationship to animals and all other forms of life, and to the various complex ecologies that bond beings together.
 With Allora & Calzadilla, Pia Arke, David Claerbout, Marcus Coates, Mary Beth Edelson, Simone Forti, Luca Frei, Pierre Huyghe, Carsten Höller, Joan Jonas, Annika Larsson, Louise Lawler, Britta Marakatt-Labba, Amalia Pica, Ho Tzu Nye, and Paloma Varga Weisz.

 Group exhibition curated by Maria Lind and Cecilia Widenheim

 For the first time ever in Stockholm and as a curated group of works, this exhibition presents more than forty works from one of the biggest and richest public collections in Sweden, Malmö Konstmuseer.
 The works range from the 19th century until today and the focus is on artists who have lived and worked in exile, or who work with exile as a theme and migration as their motifs in the form of drawings, video, painting or audio works and installations.